Most people try to mine Ethereum but then get frustrated with the high up-front costs.

 The fees are not shown but instead included in the buy price.
 The premium is only about 1% usually, so Bitpanda’s fees are fairly low.

 Kraken is based in Europe and is one of the largest ETH/EUR trading markets.
 Kraken is a good option if you live in Europe and want to buy a large amount of Ether tokens.

 Gemini is a New York based crypto-exchange.
-You can buy Ethereum in the USA using ACH deposit.
+You can buy Ethereum in the USA (in most states) using ACH deposit.

 It also serves Canada, some European countries, Hong Kong, Japan, and Korea.

 Gemini recently raised its fees to 1% for small buyers.

 Bitstamp is one of the older cryptocurrency exchanges and has been around since 2011.
 The only recently added support for ether trading.

 Bitstamp’s fees start at .25% and go down as you make more trades.

 CEX.io is based in the UK and is one of the oldest crypto exchanges online.
 You can buy Ether with SEPA in Europe or with ACH from inside the United States of America.